Safe Planning in Dynamic Environments using Conformal Prediction: Case Studies

-We collected $4500$ synthetic trajectories in a scene consisting of three pedestrians, and created training, validation, and test datasets with sizes $|D_\text{train}|=2000$, $|D_\text{val}|=2000$, and $|D_\text{test}|:=500$, respectively.
-The sampling time is $\Delta:=1/8$, and Fig. \ref{fig:scen1_hist} shows histograms of the nonconformity scores $R_{\tau|t}^{(i)}$ evaluated on $D_\text{val}$ for $\tau\in\{15,18\}$ and $t:=10$ (with $R$ defined as in Remark \ref{C_max}).
+\textbf{Scenario 1 (ORCA). } We collected $4500$ synthetic trajectories in a scene consisting of three pedestrians, and created training, calibration, and test datasets with sizes $|D_\text{train}|=2000$, $|D_\text{cal}|=2000$, and $|D_\text{test}|:=500$, respectively.
+The sampling time is $\Delta:=1/8$, and Fig. \ref{fig:scen1_hist} (left) shows histograms of the nonconformity scores $R_{\tau|t}^{(i)}$ evaluated on $D_\text{cal}$ for $\tau\in\{15,18\}$ and $t:=10$ (with $R$ defined as in Remark \ref{C_max}).
 Based on these nonconformity scores, we can calculate $C_{\tau|t}$ according to Theorem \ref{thm:1} by using $\delta:=0.05$ and $T:=20$.
-In Fig. \ref{fig:scen1_hist}, we additionally indicate $C_{\tau|t}$ for different values of $T$, and we can observe that larger $T$ naturally result in larger prediction regions.
+In Fig. \ref{fig:scen1_hist} (left), we additionally indicate $C_{\tau|t}$ for different values of $T$, and we can observe that larger $T$ naturally result in larger prediction regions.
 Next, we empirically evaluate the correctness of the prediction regions by checking whether or not equation \eqref{eq:thm1_1} holds on $D_\text{test}$.
-Indeed, we find that $498$ of the $500$ test trajectories are such that $\|y_\tau^{(i)}-\hat{y}_{\tau|0}^{(i)}\|\le C_{\tau|0}$ for all $\tau\in\{1,\hdots,T\}$ which empirically confirms equation \eqref{eq:thm1_1} in Theorem \ref{thm:1}.
-For one of these test trajectories, Fig. \ref{fig:scen1} shows the prediction regions defined by $\hat{y}_{\tau|t}$ and $C_{\tau|t}$ for $\tau>t$ where $t=0$ (bottom plots), $t=4$ (top left plot), $t=8$ (top middle plot), $t=15$ (top right plot).
-We note that the LSTM at time $t=0$ for simplicity uses past information $y_{-20},\hdots,y_{-1}$, i.e., obtained by first observing data before planning a path.
+Indeed, we find that $498$ of the $500$ test trajectories are such that $\|Y_\tau^{(i)}-\hat{Y}_{\tau|0}^{(i)}\|\le C_{\tau|0}$ which empirically confirms equation \eqref{eq:thm1_1} in Theorem \ref{thm:1}.
+For one of these test trajectories, Fig. \ref{fig:scen1} shows the prediction regions defined by $\hat{Y}_{\tau|t}$ and $C_{\tau|t}$ for $\tau>t$ where $t=0$ (bottom plots) $t=4$ (top left plot), $t=8$ (top middle plot), $t=15$ (top right plot).
+We note that the LSTM at time $t=0$ for simplicity uses information $Y_{-20},\hdots,Y_{-1}$.
 We can observe that prediction regions become larger for larger $\tau$.